kqwq/magknit/README.md

 ## How it works

 Magknit stores your project states in `.magknit/branches/` directories.
-When you switch branches, it:
-1. Saves your current files to the current branch folder
-2. Switches the active branch in the config
-3. You manually restore files from the new branch as needed

 ## Limitations